 - c.
 Limiting frequency with which any one geographic area is reassigned, by trying to avoid reassigning cohorts more than once within a school level. - 3.
 Demographic Characteristics of Student Population.
 Where reasonable, school attendance areas should promote the creation of a diverse and inclusive student body at both the sending and receiving schools through the consideration of: - a.
 The racial/ethnic composition of the student population. - b.
 Socioeconomic composition of each school's student population. - c.
 Academic performance of students in both the sending and receiving schools. - d.
 Distribution of English language learners. - e.
 Number of students reassigned, taking into account the correlation between the number of students reassigned, the outcomes of other standards achieved in Section III.B. and the length of time those results are expected to be maintained. - f.
 Other reliable demographic indicators. - C. Board of Education's Deliberations - 1.
 The Superintendent/designee will submit projections, capacity concerns and strategies to the Board for discussion. - 2.
 If attendance area adjustments are considered under Section III.A., the Board will notify the public of its decision for the Superintendent to proceed [or not to proceed] with the attendance area review process. - 3.
 The Board of Education must comply with reporting requirements of Education Article Section 4-140, including: - a.
 Reporting on the program capacity of each permanent school facility; - b.
-For facilities identified as above or below 10% of target utilization, reporting on a plan to adjust student enrollment to meet target utilization, which can include needs and strategies that may involve operating and capital budgets, as well as programmatic proposals; and - c.
-For facilities identified as above or below 20% of target utilization, assessing the need for a boundary review process.
+If student enrollment at a permanent school facility is not within 10% of target utilization, reporting on a plan to adjust student enrollment to meet target utilization, which can include needs and strategies that may involve operating and capital budgets, as well as programmatic proposals; and - c.
+If student enrollment at a permanent school facility is not within 20% of target utilization, assessing the need for a boundary review process.